 HDL cholesterol has been seen to increase and triglycerides to decrease significantly, reducing risk for cardiovascular diseases such as atherosclerosis (21).

 It is believed that the metabolic adaptations to the stress of fasting may help prevent DNA damage (8).

 A study involving obese individuals with metabolic syndrome found that three days of fasting using only water resulted in weight reduction, improvement of heart health markers, and lower levels of C-reactive protein (CRP), which is a marker for inflammation (14).

 Immune System Function

-Fasting helps improve the immune system by regenerating stem cells so they can rebuild damaged tissue more quickly (20).
-This may result in improved recovery time after an illness or injury, as well as a lower risk of chronic diseases.
+Fasting may help improve the immune system by regenerating stem cells so they can rebuild damaged tissue more quickly (20).
+This could potentially result in improved recovery time after an illness or injury, as well as a lower risk of chronic diseases.

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!